Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/12OpenAdvocacy.md

    1. What needs changing?
    2. What do we want to ask for?
 Changing legislation, policy, regulation, programs, funding
 2. Understand your audience: different strategies for each target
-3. Build a profile of open access stakeholders and their attitudes.
+3. Build a profile of open access stakeholders and their attitudes
 4. Craft your message: create compelling messages that appeal to stakeholders’ interests
    1. Be clear on what we are asking for
    2. Keep it simple and focussed